 What is Twin-Twin Transfusion Syndrome (TTTS)?

-Twin pregnancies that share a common placenta (monochorionic twins) usually have blood vessel connections between the two fetuses.
-TTTS occurs in about 15% of these pregnancies when these blood vessels produce an imbalance or uneven sharing of the blood.
+Identical twins that share a common placenta (monochorionic twins) usually have blood vessel connections between the two fetuses.
+In about 15% of these pregnancies, twin-twin transfusion syndrome (TTTS) occurs when these blood vessels produce an imbalance or uneven sharing of the blood.
 As a result, blood from one twin (the "donor twin") is pumped to the other twin (the "recipient twin").
 When this occurs, the heart of the donor twin must do extra work to support the recipient twin.
 The recipient twin gets too much blood and the donor twin does not get enough.

 This unequal sharing of blood causes problems for both babies.
 The amniotic fluid level can be high for the recipient twin and low for the donor twin.
 Blood flow is going away from the donor twin who may become anemic (have a low blood count).
 The recipient twin can develop heart failure from having the burden of pumping extra blood.
 This may cause increased fluid to build up in the fetus that can lead to fetal death.

 If left untreated, one or both twins may die.
 Because there are blood vessel connections in the placenta between the fetuses, one twin can be affected by death of the other twin.
 There is an increased risk of neurological complications or death in the remaining twin.

 Once the condition has been detected, a targeted ultrasound will be performed to rule out the presence of additional anomalies in the twins.
 Amniocentesis may be recommended to look for chromosomal abnormalities and a specialized ultrasound of the fetal hearts, called an echocardiogram, may also be performed.
 TTTS is a progressive disease in which mild cases require only careful monitoring of twin growth and amniotic fluid.
 Severe cases in which one or both twins appear to be in danger may require fetal intervention.